stevegeek/encoded_id/README.md

 `max_inputs_per_id`: the maximum amount of IDs to be encoded together.
 The default is 32.

+This maximum amount is used to limit:
+- the length of array input passed to `encode`
-This maximum amount is used to limit the length of array input passed to `encode` and `encode_hex` function.
+- the length of integer array encoded in hex string(s) passed to `encode_hex` function.
 `InvalidInputError` wil be raised when array longer than `max_inputs_per_id` is provided.

 ### `alphabet`